lethang7794/fcj-rest-api-with-api-gateway-and-lambda-workshop/content/500-deploy-the-api-to-a-stage/_index.md

 pre: " <b> 5. </b> "
 ---

 Simply creating and developing an API Gateway API doesn't automatically make it callable by your users.
-To make it callable, you must deploy your API to a stage.
+To make it callable, you must ["deploy your API to a stage"](https://docs.aws.amazon.com/apigateway/latest/developerguide/rest-api-publish.html).

+> [!TIP]
+> Under the hood, you deploy an API by creating a deployment and associating it with a stage.

 ## Deployment and stage of API Gateway